kubernetes/community/contributors/design-proposals/access.md

 the system, to integration with existing to enterprise authorization systems.
 - Allow for centralized management of users and policies.
-In some organizations, this will mean that the definition of users and access policies needs to reside on a system other than k8s and encompass other web services (such as a storage service).
+In some organizations, this will mean that the definition of users and access policies need to reside on a system other than k8s and encompass other web services (such as a storage service).
 - Allow processes running in K8s Pods to take on identity, and to allow narrow scoping of permissions for those identities in order to limit damage from